Vander Apartments → Oslo Travel Guide → Where to stay in Oslo

 Close to: Opera House, MUNCH, Deichman Library, harbour promenade

-Good to know: peaceful late evenings and early mornings
+Good to know: calm late evenings and early mornings, great for slow starts

 Ideal stay length: 2–5 nights